andrewchw/jcai-v2/DEVELOPMENT.md

 We're building a Microsoft Edge extension with a chatbot interface for managing Jira action items using natural language.
 The system consists of:

-1. **Edge Extension**: The frontend UI that users interact with
+1. **Edge Extension**: The frontend UI that users interact with (✅ Complete)
-2. **Python FastAPI Server**: The backend that processes user requests and communicates with both the LLM and Jira
+2. **Python FastAPI Server**: The backend that processes user requests and communicates with both the LLM and Jira (✅ Complete)
-3. **Atlassian Python API**: Library that interfaces with Jira Cloud APIs
+3. **Atlassian Python API**: Library that interfaces with Jira Cloud APIs (✅ Complete)
-4. **SQLite Database**: Local storage for caching data
+4. **SQLite Database**: Local storage for caching data and multi-user support (✅ Complete)
+5. **OpenRouter LLM Integration**: Natural language processing (🎯 Next Priority)

+## Current Status (May 26, 2025)

+### ✅ Completed Components
+- **OAuth 2.0 Multi-User Authentication**: Full implementation with encrypted token storage
+- **Edge Extension UI**: Sidebar interface with chat functionality and bug fixes
+- **Python Server**: FastAPI with comprehensive API endpoints and database integration
+- **Jira Integration**: Complete Atlassian Python API integration with testing
+- **Testing Infrastructure**: Comprehensive debugging and monitoring tools

+### 🎯 Next Development Priority
+**LLM Integration with OpenRouter** - This is the critical missing piece to enable natural language chatbot functionality.

 ## Development Environment Setup